Oracle Clustering Factor

 -- save the autotrace / note Oracle does an FTS (full table scan)

--- create a B*Tree index
+-- create a normal B*Tree index

 CREATE INDEX ix_t1_person_id